eva-barczykowska/docker_compose_example/README.md

 web-1  |  * Running on http://172.19.0.2:5000

-I learned that I need to rebuild the container(s) from the Dockerfile so I did this with docker-compose up --build
+I learned that I need to rebuild the container(s) from the Dockerfile so I did this with `docker-compose up --build`

-It rebuilt but the problem persisted, I was not able to open the app on the local host http://127.0.0.1:5005
+I rebuilt but the problem persisted, I was not able to open the app on the local host in the port that I specified http://127.0.0.1:5005

-and also I could see that the output in the Terminal shows the old ports, no change is visible This is because some of the files get CACHED:
+and also I could see that the output in the Terminal shows the old ports, port change was not visible this is because some of the files get CACHED. find CACHED in the logs:

  => [web internal] load build definition from Dockerfile                                                                                                             0.0s
  => => transferring dockerfile: 4.00kB                                                                                                                               0.0s
  => [web internal] load metadata for docker.io/library/python:3.9-slim                                                                                               1.2s